yuekaizhang/dynamo/docs/guides/dynamo_run.md

 The `llama3B_pool` name is purely symbolic, pick anything as long as it matches the other node.

-Run `dynamo run --help` for more options.
+Run `dynamo-run --help` for more options.

 ## Full usage details

 `dynamo-run` is what `dynamo run` executes.
-It is an example of what you can build in Rust with the `dynamo-llm` and `dynamo-runtime`.
+It is also an example of what you can build in Rust with the `dynamo-llm` and `dynamo-runtime` crates.
 The following guide demonstrates how you can build from source with all the features.

 ### Setup